greko6/SmartThings/Devices/Samsung SmartCam SNH-P6410BN/README.md

 2. Add name (example: SmartCam), author and namespace (that's it).
 Click on "Create".
 3. Edit it and paste this file.
 4. Go to: https://graph.api.smartthings.com/device/list
 5. Click on "New Device".
-Add Name, Device Network Id (put anything there), Type: SmartCam (same as you added in step 2 above),
+Add Name, Device Network Id (put anything there), Type: SmartCam (same as you added in step 2 above),<br>
 Version: Published, Location: your hub name
 6. Immediately after adding the device, click on the "Edit" link next to the "Preferences" entry in the table.
 7. Populate settings:
   a) Camera IP Address (192.168, 172.1x or 10.x.x.x works fine too)